wdwskun/wdwskun/README.md

 ## About
 <br>Working on android apps
-I'm fond of viruses under the windows, like a balabolka No serious hobbies
+I'm fond of viruses under the windows, like a loner
+No serious hobbies

 ![Visitor count](https://shields-io-visitor-counter.herokuapp.com/badge?page=slowsient.slowsient)